JasonTuyen/prototype/rps/README.md

 # rps
-Just a simple rock paper scissors game that I made in one of my CS classes.
+A rock-paper-scissors game made with Java for one of my earlier CS courses.